bazel-ios/rules_ios/docs/index_while_building.md

 `-index-store-path` feature in clang and swift.
 However, in V2 of index while building, `swift` and `clang` compilers use a global index cache internally to preserve performance.
 Finally, to integrate with remote caching, actions copy data into `bazel-out`.
-In other words, bazel actions import relevant units and records to a tree artifact output in to so Bazel can write to the tree artifact to caches.
+In other words, Bazel actions import relevant units and records to a tree artifact output so Bazel can write the data to caches.

 ### Per compilation index management